As an award-winning broadcast journalist, Caryn Lieberman shares her love of news with viewers as a reporter for Global News Toronto.

 In 2011, Lieberman was awarded with the RTNDA Adrienne Clarkson Award for Diversity for her Remembrance Day and Holocaust Education Week stories.

-Lieberman speaks fluent French and loves travelling and spending time with her daughter.
+Lieberman speaks fluent French and loves travelling and spending time with her daughter and son.